veryfi/veryfi-docs/api-docs/asyncronous-processing/synchronous-vs-asynchronous-processing.md

 <h3 className="h3-title" id="api-docs-sync-async">Synchronous vs Asynchronous Processing</h3>

 <p className="p-text">The synchronous/asynchronous document processing is controlled by the “async” request parameter.
-By default the “async” parameter is false, so all the documents processed synchronously providing an instantly extracted data in a response. </p>
+By default the “async” parameter is false, so all the documents processed synchronously return the extracted data in the response.</p>

 <h5 className="h5-title">Parameters</h5>